mdolab/pygeo/paper/paper.md

 ESP can be used to create general CAD models for applications ranging from conceptual to detailed design.
 These geometries can then be used in external analysis tools. pyGeo contains an interface to ESP which translates an ESP model into a form usable for the MACH framework and updates it with the changes throughout the optimization.
-The pyGeo interface to ESP was used by [@Brelje2021a] to parameterize hydrogen tanks (\autoref{fig:esp_example}) which were packaged within an aircraft wing as part of an aerostructural optimization.
+The pyGeo interface to ESP was used by [@Brelje2021a] to parameterize hydrogen tanks (\autoref{fig:esp_example}) that were packaged within an aircraft wing as part of an aerostructural optimization.

 ![Example of ESP models of hydrogen tanks used through pyGeo from [@Brelje2021a]. \label{fig:esp_example}](esp_example.png)